 From the archives

-How to match beer and food
+How to pair beer and food

 I was recently asked the question: "What am i looking for when matching beer and food?
 Do I want a beer with a similar taste or should I be looking for a contrast?"